 Under the patent, ranking scores are given to pages based upon how far away they might be from those seed sets, and based upon other features of those pages.

 PageRank Update by Google

 The original PageRank patent, assigned to Stanford University, has expired.
 Google had an exclusive license to use PageRank.
 Google filed a PageRank update, with a different algorithm behind it.
 That PageRank patent filed by Google has been updated.
 Without a doubt, it does cover PageRank, as it describes in the description to the patent which tells us this about PageRank:

 A popular search engine developed by Google Inc. of Mountain View, Calif. uses PageRank.RTM. as a page-quality metric for efficiently guiding the processes of web crawling, index selection, and web page ranking.
 Generally, the PageRank technique computes and assigns a PageRank score to each web page it encounters on the web, wherein the PageRank score serves as a measure of the relative quality of a given web page with respect to other web pages.
 PageRank generally ensures that important and high-quality web pages receive high PageRank scores, which enables a search engine to efficiently rank the search results based on their associated PageRank scores.

-I first wrote about this PageRank in the post titled, Recalculating PageRank.
+I first wrote about this new version of PageRank in the post titled, Recalculating PageRank.
 It was originally filed in 2006, and the first claim in the patent read like this (note the mention of “Seed Pages”):

 What is claimed is: